studio-1b/CarPoolMashupPython/Aws/README.md

 > EC2 public IP addresses are also temporary.
 They likely will change if you stop and start the EC2 instance.
 You have to create a Elastic IP, which locks a public IP address for you.
 Then assign that IP to your EC2 isntance.

-All 3 options I've tested on AWS.
+All 3 ECS options I've tested on AWS.
+I didn't test it CarPool container in a free-tier EC2 VM, but it is running on my demo link which is a docker container.